 A "default investment arrangement" arises where a member's investments have been invested without the member specifically selecting the option.
-There is one default investment arrangement in the Scheme as explained below.
-All other arrangements are not classified as default arrangements under the regulations for this Statement, and therefore although noted for information and completeness, they are not defined as default arrangements in this regard.
+The DC benefit structure is explained below followed by an explanation of the one default investment arrangement in the Scheme.
+The non-default arrangements are noted for information and completeness only.